2009 Air New Zealand Cup Finals

 The 2009 Air New Zealand Cup Finals will determine the winner of the 2009 Air New Zealand Cup season.
 It will consist of two semifinals on 30 and 31 October and Grand Final on 7 November.

-Canterbury were the first team during the round-robin to qualify for the finals when they beat Manawatu on 9 October.
+Canterbury were the first team during the round robin to qualify for the finals when they beat Manawatu on 9 October.
 Canterbury also gained homefield advantage throughout the finals when they beat Hawke's Bay on 16 October.
 Southland and Wellington were the next teams to gain a playoff spot while Wellington gained a home game in the second semifinal.
 Southland gained the spot after a final round win over Canterbury while Wellington gained a spot and a home semi with a win over Tasman.
 Hawke's Bay were the fourth and final team to claim a playoff spot after winning their game in the 13th round with a 4 try bonus point and when Waikato, the only team who could overtake them, lost to Auckland on 24 October.

 Canterbury were the first team to qualify for the final of when they beat Hawke's Bay 20 points to 3 on 30 October.
 It was the second year in a row that Canterbury qualified for the final and the first time that an Air New Zealand Cup final was held at AMI Stadium.
 They played Wellington who beat Southland on 31 October winning 34–21.
 They played the 2009 Air New Zealand Cup Final on 7 November.
 Wellington qualified for all four Air New Zealand Cup finals and their eighth final in eleven years, but only winning in 2000 which was also against Canterbury in Christchurch.

 Fixtures

-There was a total of 3 games in the 2009 Air New Zealand Cup Finals, two semifinals on 30 and 31 October and a culminating grand final on 7 November.
-Canterbury (no. 1 seed) beat Hawke's Bay(no. 4 seed) at AMI Stadium in Christchurch on 30 October.
-Wellington gained the no. 2 seed placing and beat no. 3 seed Southland on 31 October for the second spot in the 2009 Air New Zealand Cup Final.
+There was a total of three games in the 2009 Air New Zealand Cup Finals: two semifinals on 30 and 31 October and a grand final on 7 November.
+Canterbury (no. 1 seed) beat Hawke's Bay (no. 4 seed) at AMI Stadium in Christchurch on 30 October.
+Wellington were the no. 2 seed and beat no. 3 seed Southland on 31 October for the second spot in the 2009 Air New Zealand Cup Final.

-Round Robin review
+Round robin review

-Canterbury came out on top during the round-robin with 47 competition points, 4 more than their closest contenders, and a league-leading 10 wins.
+Canterbury came out on top during the round robin with 47 competition points, 4 more than their closest contenders, and a league-leading 10 wins.
 Wellington were second with 43, while Southland and Hawke's Bay were third and fourth respectively and both on 41 competition points.

-Hawke's Bay scored the most points throughout the round-robin with 372.
+Hawke's Bay scored the most points throughout the round robin with 372.
 They also have scored the most tries along with other finalists Canterbury and Wellington with 40.
-Southland came through the round-robin with the best defensive record with only 189 points scored against them and average of 14.5 points a game.
+Southland came through the round robin with the best defensive record with only 189 points scored against them and average of 14.5 points a game.